IvanovvvAnton/ACS_with_two-factor_authentication/README.md

 ### 🌐 5.
 Web Interface: HTML + CSS
 The admin panel allows you to view current events, manage users, upload new photos, filter logs, and track who is currently in the building.
 The interface is designed using Flask HTML templates and supports authorization.

 ### 📷 6.
-Camera (USB or Pi Camera)
+Camera (USB or IP Camera)
 The camera connects to the server and is used to capture the user's face when trying to log in.
 The snapshot is analyzed in real time, without the need to save the image to disk (if not required).
-A standard USB camera or Raspberry Pi camera is used.
+A standard USB camera or IP camera is used.

 ### 🔄 7.
 Flask-SocketIO (WebSocket)
 WebSocket is used via the Flask-SocketIO library to display data on a web page in real time.
 After successful authentication, the user's data (full name, login time, status) is immediately displayed on the monitoring page without restarting.